-Above report is the basic criteria for the client, and all of the sudden client asked you to add the Department Name to the above report.
-As you know that the Employees table doesn’t had Department Name, let me add another dataset.
+The above report is the Client’s primary criteria, and suddenly, the client asked you to add the Department Name to the above report.
+As you know that the Employees table doesn’t have Department Name.
+Let me add another dataset.

 Now let me show you the ideal approach to do so.
-First, insert a column to the right side of a Sales column by right-click on the Sales column -> Insert Column -> Right
+First, insert a column to the right side of a Sales column by right-clicking on the Sales column -> Insert Column -> Right

-Lookup in SSRS
+Lookup Function in SSRS Example